iast94/infrastructure-interview-test-main/README.md

 If you want to create your own application container image and push it on Docker Hub, use the following script:

-*Replace the "username" field in the script file with your Docker Hub username.
+*Replace the '<username>' field in the script file with your Docker Hub username.

 ```bash
 ./image-build.sh